HeroesToolChest/HeroesDecode/README.md

   heroesdecode [options]

 Options:
-  --replay-path <replay-path> (REQUIRED)    File path of a Heroes of the Storm .StormReplay file or a directory --result-only                             Will only show result of parsing, no map info or player info; --show-player-talents
+  -p, --replay-path <replay-path> (REQUIRED)    File path of a Heroes of the Storm .StormReplay file or a directory --result-only                                 Will only show result of parsing, no map info or player info; --show-player-talents and --show-player-stats options will be overridden to false
+                                                [default: False]
-                                            and --show-player-stats options will be overridden to false [default: False] --show-player-talents                     Shows the player's talent information [default: False] --show-player-stats                       Shows the player's stats [default: False] --version                                 Show version information -?, -h, --help                            Show help and usage information
+  -t, --show-player-talents                     Shows the player's talent information [default: False] -s, --show-player-stats                       Shows the player's stats [default: False] --version                                     Show version information -?, -h, --help                                Show help and usage information
 ```

 Example command to parse a replay file.
 ```
 dotnet heroesdecode.dll --replay-path 'C:\ReplayFiles\2020-08-07 15.33.52 Lost Cavern.StormReplay'
 ```
-Example output from the previous command
+Example output from the previous command.
 ```
 Success
 File Name: 2020-08-07 15.33.52 Lost Cavern.StormReplay